 How to Kill Dog Worms and Eggs in the House and Yard

-The most common intestinal parasites to affect our canine companions include hookworms, roundworms, tapeworms and whipworms.
+The most common intestinal parasites to affect our canine companions include hookworms, roundworms, tapeworms, and whipworms.
 While the veterinary treatments available will kill the adult parasites in your pooch's system, they won't affect the pests' eggs in the environment.
 The tiny eggs pass through a dog's feces, where they infect the soil as the feces decomposes.
 Your pup can pass millions of these eggs in his feces each day.
 The parasite eggs can survive for years in the soil and hatch into larvae.
 If you or your pup ingests them, they can infect you both.
-Some larval pests, like hookworms, can burrow through skin to cause a rash in humans or infect a pooch.
+Some larval pests, like hookworms, can burrow through the skin to cause a rash in humans or infect a pooch.

-Clean the Home
+Clean the home

 Wash all of your pup's bedding, blankets and toys in hot water to remove any of the tiny eggs that may be lurking on them.
 Steam-clean your carpets and drapes.
 Heat is one of the only ways to kill these eggs, which are resistant to most pesticides.
 Vacuum your carpets daily, too, to remove the eggs of fleas, which are the pests that transmit tapeworms to your pooch.
-The Whitney Veterinary Hospital website recommends wiping down solid surfaces with a mixture of 3 cups of bleach and 1 gallon of water.
+The Animal Medical Hospital recommends wiping down solid surfaces with a mixture of 3 cups of bleach and 1 gallon of water.
 The bleach will remove the sticky surface of intestinal parasite eggs, allowing you to clean them away.

 Pick up after your pooch immediately after he defecates in your yard to prevent the eggs in his feces from infecting the soil.
-The eggs don't become infectious unless the feces is allowed to dry out and disintegrate into the soil, contaminating it.
-(Resource 4) Intestinal parasite eggs don't survive well in direct sunlight, so clear debris like leaves, mulch, branches and general clutter.
+The eggs don't become infectious unless the feces are allowed to dry out and disintegrate into the soil, contaminating it.
+Intestinal parasite eggs don't survive well in direct sunlight, so clear debris like leaves, mulch, branches, and general clutter.

 The best defense is a good offense.
 Consult your vet about putting your pooch on a monthly flea medication to prevent him from becoming infected with tapeworms.
-Some treatments, like milbemycin oxime, also kill roundworms, hookworms and whipworms.
+Some treatments, like milbemycin oxime, also kill roundworms, hookworms, and whipworms.